Political Parties in Victoria

 - Australian Labor Party – Victorian Branch

-- Australian Sex Party is a federal political party established to protect the civil rights and liberties of Australians – also a registered state political party in Victoria.
+- Reason Victoria is a federal political party established to protect the civil rights and liberties of Australians – also a registered state political party in Victoria.

 - The Greens – Victorian Branch

 - Liberal Party of Australia – Victorian Branch

 - National Party of Australia – Victorian Branch

 - Secular Party of Australia – Challenging religious privelege